Architecture of London: Georgian Stately Homes

+The purist Palladian Architecture of Chiswick House (1729) by Richard Boyle, with influential gardens by William Kent.

+Osterley Park (1765) by Robert Adam, who also designed much of the interiors for which he is most famous.

+Kenwood House (1779) by Robert Adam.
+This house is now open to the public as an art gallery.

-Alongside these townhouses, in the broader Greater London area there are a number of Georgian stately homes, which would have originally been rural in setting when first built.
-A particularly notable and influential example is Chiswick House (1729) by Richard Boyle: a self-taught amateur who built the house for himself.
+Alongside aristocratic townhouses, in the broader Greater London area there are a number of Georgian stately homes, which would have originally been rural in setting when first built but are now within Greater London as a result of urban expansion.
+As described in the previous section, within the Georgian aristocracy the rural stately home was typically far grander than their metropolitan residence, making such houses the most superlative examples of Georgian residential architecture in Britain.
+A particularly notable Early-Georgian stately home is Chiswick House (1729) by Richard Boyle: a self-taught amateur who built the house for himself.
 A faithful attempt at recreating an Italian Palladian villa, the house is square, symmetrical in plan with a central dome and a Corinthian portico on one side.
 The most influential element of this building was arguably its gardens designed by William Kent, which is widely considered to be one of the first true English landscape gardens which became very popular later in the Georgian period with designers such as Capability Brown and was an integral part of the early Romantic movement in England.
 The garden contains several small classical style 'temples', which are intended as landscape features, precursors of the large follies built in the grounds of stately homes later in the century.
 Other notable example of stately homes in Greater London include, Kenwood House (1779) Osterley Park (1765) and Syon House (1769), all of which were designed by the neoclassical architect and interior designer Robert Adam.
 These houses are nationally notable for their Adam's interiors, considered by some to be the finest surviving examples in existence.
 Many of these grand house are house are now open to the public, being owned by charities such as the National Trust.

-Georgian Church and Civic Architecture
+Georgian Civic Architecture

-St Martin-in-the-Fields (1726) by James Gibbs.
-This design was highly influential, becoming the blueprint for Georgian church architecture.

-Church design in the Georgian era was still very heavily influenced by the work of Christopher Wren who had pioneered the use of classical architecture in English church design with The City Churches.
-But with the declining popularity of the Baroque style, church design took a more restrained Palladian approach as the 18th century progressed.
-St Martin-in-the-Fields (1722) by James Gibbs is arguably the archetypal church of the period which set the stylistic tone for British church design for the rest of the century.
-It is a simple neo-classical 'temple church' consisting of a monumental Corinthian portico, a simple rectangular nave and a tall spire that evokes Wren's City Churches.
-This building is a case-study in the transition between the English Baroque and Georgian styles.
-Whilst the simplicity of the overall format is very Georgian in character, the elaborate exterior decorative motifs (such as the key stones around the windows) allude to a continuing baroque influence, a result of the fact that James Gibbs was originally a practitioner of the Baroque style.
-The format of this church was much copied across Britain and abroad, with notable examples being St Andrew's in the Square (1756) in Glasgow and St. Paul's Chapel (1766) in New York City.